sheldonucr/ucr-eecs168-lab/lab0/README.md

 Find `Xming` in the start menu, and launch first.
 You should be able to find `Xming` in the system tray.

-Then, you find `putty` and launch, the following screen is popped up. and you can put hostname `storm.engr.ucr.edu` and put your user id.
+Then, you find `putty` and launch, the following screen is popped up. and you can put hostname `bender.engr.ucr.edu` and put your user id.
 The most important thing is to enable X11 forwarding in the `putty`.

 ![putty1](images/lab0-03.png)
 ![putty1](images/lab0-04.png)